aXb0t/drupaleasy-pmd-demo/README.md

 ### Custom Module Location

 The custom module is located in the project root `modules/` directory.
-It is symlinked to the `web/modules/custom/`.
-I can't remember why.
+It is symlinked to the `web/modules/custom/` to allow Composer to manage the custom module as a dependency.

 ## Run code quality checks and tests